PandaLabs-OS/MIT-E-Vent-PandaLabs/README.md

-# MIT-E-Vent-Asia
+# MIT-E-Vent-PandaLabs
-Based on the MIT Emergency Ventilator project adapted to production and parts readily available in Asia.
+Based on the MIT Emergency Ventilator project adapted to production and parts that are readily available.

 The original ventilator design toolbox can be found at the following link: https://e-vent.mit.edu